Yoctol/bottender/examples/telegram-game/README.md

 This example is a game bot running on [Telegram](https://telegram.org/).

-In this example, contain the following topics:
+This example contains the following topics:

-- send game to user
+- send the game to the user
-- set game score
+- set game score of the user
-- share game to different chat
+- share the game to a different chat

 You must create a new Telegram game by following [Telegram Bot API#Games](https://core.telegram.org/bots/api#games).